jasonzissman/gamification-engine/readme.md

 [Detailed API documentation](docs/api.md)

 ## TODO!!!!
+* Provide easier startup instructions with references to Mongo.
+Can we make this Docker friendly?
 * Make sample application with UI (for docs)
 * Add support for goal expiration!
 Should not process criteria/goals that are no longer applicable.
 * Swagger